lukejamesk/iracing-setup-downloader/README.md

 This means you can:

-- Run `p1doks download` to repeat your last download
+- Run `iracing-setup-downloader download` to repeat your last download
-- Override specific values: `p1doks download --season 2` (uses last used series, week, year)
+- Override specific values: `iracing-setup-downloader download --season 2` (uses last used series, week, year)
 - Always override with full command line options

 ## Desktop Application (Primary Interface)